Craig Pauling

-Craig Pauling is a New Zealand politician.
-Pauling has represented Christchurch West/Ōpuna as a councillor for Environment Canterbury since 2019.
-He was elected chairperson of the regional authority in October 2024.
+Craig Aaron Pauling is a New Zealand politician and environmental scientist.
+He was chairperson of Canterbury Regional Council (Environment Canterbury) from October 2024 to October 2025 and a member of the council for six years from 2019.
+A member of the Green Party, Pauling is the party's candidate for Banks Peninsula at the 2026 general election.

 Early life and education

 Pauling is of Ngāi Tahu, Ngāti Mutunga and European descent.
 He attended high school at Aranui High School and graduated from Lincoln University with a degree in environmental management.
-He later completed postgraduate qualifications in social science and ecology.
+He later completed postgraduate qualifications in social science and ecology, and worked at Manaaki Whenua Landcare Research.

 Political career

-Pauling was first elected to Environment Canterbury as a councillor in 2019.
-He was re-elected in 2022.
+Pauling was first elected to the Canterbury Regional Council (Environment Canterbury) in the Christchurch West/Ōpuna constituency in 2019.
+He was elected for a second term in 2022.

-In 2022 Pauling was one of two candidates nominated for the position of chair of the council, the other candidate being Peter Scott.
-Eight councillors voted for each candidate, resulting in a tie that was broken by randomly drawing a name from a container.
-Peter Scott retained the chair and Pauling was unanimously appointed deputy chair.
+After the 2022 local elections, Pauling was one of two candidates nominated to be the regional council chair.
+The incumbent chair, Peter Scott, was the other candidate.
+The vote was tied and the tie was broken by randomly drawing a name from a container.
+Scott retained the chair and Pauling was unanimously appointed deputy chair.

-In 2024 Peter Scott temporarily stood down as chairman after revealing during a radio interview that he was operating his farm without the necessary resource consents.
-Due to his position as deputy chair, Pauling served as acting chair during Scott's absence.

-Later in 2024 it was revealed that a car provided to Peter Scott had been detected speeding 678 times, with a top recorded speed of 157 km/h.
-He again stood down from the chair, and Pauling took over as acting chair.
-Scott later resigned from the role of chairperson.
-In October 2024, the council unanimously appointed Pauling as the chair on a permanent basis.
-Deon Swiggs was appointed to be deputy chair.
-It was announced on 1 August 2025 that Pauling will not contest the 2025 local elections.
+In 2024, Scott twice stepped down as chair temporarily due to controversies following his admission he was undertaking illegal practices on his farm and repeatedly speeding in a council-owned car.
+Pauling acted as chair during these periods and was elected to the chair in October 2024 when Scott resigned.
+Deon Swiggs, the other councillor in the Christchurch West/Ōpuna constituency, was elected as Pauling's deputy.

+It was announced on 1 August 2025 that Pauling would not contest the 2025 local elections.
+In January 2026, Pauling was confirmed as the Green Party's candidate for the Banks Peninsula electorate in the 2026 general election.
+He is ranked 14th on the Green Party's party list for the election.

 Personal life

 Pauling is the father of three children.
-Pauling is a national and international waka ama (outrigger sea canoe) champion.

-Pauling can speak te reo Māori.
+He has won national and international waka ama (outrigger sea canoe) titles, and can speak te reo Māori.